SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 The objective is to be able to find the standards in the registry.

 The scope of the enricher is to enrich the data for the registry by:
-- adding automatically a classification (dcat:theme) for a dct:Standard
+- adding automatically a classification (dcat:theme) for a dct:Standard, so they can be easily found out via the classification filter
-- find synonyms (skos:altLabel) for the name of the classes being part of a dct:Standard
+- find synonyms (skos:altLabel) for the name of the classes being part of a dct:Standard, so via synonyms classes and thefore standard can be found.
-- translate the description (dct:description) of a dct:Standard in multiple languages
+- translate the description (dct:description) of a dct:Standard in multiple languages, so end user can search in their own languages.

 For more information of the model, see the [SRM](https://semiceu.github.io/uri.semic.eu-generated/SRM/releases/1.0.0/)

 ## Architecture

 The enricher is based on:
-- FastAPI to trigger its own execution and to trigger 3 main API: synonyms, classify and translate.
+- FastAPI to trigger its own execution and to trigger 3 main API: classify, synonyms and translate.
-- Prefect to create a flow of 3 respective tasks (synonyms, classify and translate), that fetch the data from Virtuoso, calls the respective API and store the new data in Virtuoso
+- Prefect to create a flow of 3 respective tasks (classify, synonyms and translate), that fetch the data needed from Virtuoso, calls the respective API and store the new data in Virtuoso.

 See the [architecture](enricher_architecture.png) for better understanding.

 ## Setup

-The environment is completely based on Python 3 that should be setup.
+The environment is completely based on Python 3 that should be setup in the system (the version 3.11 was used for development).

 Steps:
 1) Pull the code and open the project with VSCode